-Let me introduce myself, I am Beverly, a Pediatric Physical Therapist by profession.
-Advocating for my (therapy) kids has always been a passion of mine, as I have personally witnessed how health systems provide variable care based on socioeconomic status, among other factors.
+Getting early intervention services is hard, even for me, a Pediatric Physical Therapist by profession.
+Advocating for my (therapy) kids has always been a passion of mine.
+I have witnessed how health systems provide variable care based on socioeconomic status, among other factors.
 I always advise parents to get a second or third opinion.
-When it comes to our children’s health, more is more.
+When it comes to our children’s health, more is better.
 You always have the right to find a new provider and get a new assessment.
 I want to share the story of my complex journey of getting my daughter diagnosed and how my parental intuition and stubborn persistence were key to getting the attention and treatment she deserved.

 As a mom with a physical therapist background, I have always prided myself in being able to provide my daughter with early stimulation and opportunities to optimize her development.
-However, regardless of my efforts, I felt that she was slightly delayed in communication/language.
-Even though I noticed it and mentioned it to many others, everyone had many flavors of excuses from “every child develops at their own pace” or “it is because you are a bilingual family” and finally “let’s wait and see, since she is too little”.
+However, despite my efforts, I felt she was slightly delayed in communication/language.
+Even though I noticed it and mentioned it to many others, everyone had many flavors of excuses, from “every child develops at their own pace” or “it is because you are a bilingual family” and finally, “let’s wait and see, since she is too little.”

 The old ‘Let’s wait and see’ approach

-By the time my child was two and half years old, I still could not understand what she was trying to communicate.
+When my child was two and a half years old, I still could not understand what she was trying to communicate.
 I decided to do something about my nagging concern that my daughter may have communication issues.
 I politely asked for a referral to get an Early Intervention assessment.
 It took 1-2 months to get scheduled 😫!!!
-And then she still didn’t qualify because she was rated as “age level or above” in the other 4 domains of development.
-Yet again, their recommendation was to wait & see if she “catches up”.
-Time passed and at the age of 5, my daughter was still struggling to speak in short sentences and communicate her needs.
-She started having emotional outbursts, and poor mood regulation.
-Yet again, I was told it was all was “normal for her age”.
+And then, she still didn’t qualify because she was rated as “age level or above” in the other 4 domains of development.
+Yet again, their recommendation was to wait and see if she “catches up.”
+Time passed, and at age 5, my daughter struggled to speak in short sentences and communicate her needs.
+She started having emotional outbursts and poor mood regulation.
+I continued to hear that this was normal for her age.

 Things get worse…